ke-zhang-rd/krystal/docs/source/mutabledefault.rst

 mutable default arguments
 =========================

-Python is so predictable which means the way you think might very close to the way it works.However, Mutable default arguments isn't one of them.
-Below is an example.
+Python is so duck-typing.
+However, Mutable default arguments of function call isn't one of them.
+Below is an example:

 .. code:: python